 when do babies get easier, when does it get easier with a baby, when do newborns get easier

-I was desperate… constantly changing nappies, pumping, feeding, and surviving on almost no sleep.
+I was outright desperate… I felt like a machine with no feelings, just doing things on autopilot: changing nappies, pumping, feeding, and surviving on (almost) no sleep.

 I thought: What have I done?
 Why did I trade my life and freedom for this?